RehanSaeed/rehansaeed.github.io/content/posts/2018/writing-code-asleep/index.md

 Ask your question on StackOverflow.
 The undisputed number one resource for every developer.

-I've reviewed a lot of CV's in the last two years and there is a growing trend to list your GitHub and StackOverflow profiles on there.
+I have reviewed a lot of CV's in the last two years and there is a growing trend to list your GitHub and StackOverflow profiles on there.
 Even if your profile is not listed, I can sometimes find it anyway (the internet is a stalkers dream).

 In all the StackOverflow profiles I've seen, there is a worrying trend.
 Very few people actually ask many StackOverflow questions!
 The thing is, asking questions is the easiest way to get points and build a very nice StackOverflow profile too, so it's silly not to do it.